'Pharma bro' Martin Shkreli convicted of fraud - BBC News

 Martin Shkreli's trial shines light on US healthcare debate

-Shkreli rocketed to notoriety in 2015 after raising the price of a lifesaving anti-parasite drug called Daraprim by 5,000% upon acquiring rights to the medication.
+Shkreli rocketed to notoriety in 2015 after raising the price of an anti-parasite drug called Daraprim by 5,000% upon acquiring rights to the medication.

 Over the course of a five-week trial, jurors heard how Shkreli lied to investors about the performance of two hedge funds, MSMB Capital and MSMB Healthcare.